+Clinical trials are a final and crucial step on the path to developing better treatments for patients.
+They offer hope for many people and an opportunity to help researchers find better treatments for others in the future.
 The decision to participate in a clinical trial should be a thoughtful process in which patients carefully evaluate many aspects of the clinical trial option.
-Some items that you may want to include in your personal considerations can be found here.
+You can find out more about clinical trials here, while some items that you may want to include in your personal considerations for a clinical trial can be found here.

 Historically, 85% of all clinical trials face delays, and 30% never get off the ground because of a lack of volunteers.
 But we have an opportunity to change that with the assistance and expertise of the Leukemia & Lymphoma Society (LLS).
 LLS provides one-on-one assistance to WMers in the US by offering a service to patients and their families called the Clinical Trial Support Center.

 The Center is staffed by skilled information specialists who gather your relevant health details and match up those details with available clinical trials.
 You can work with an LLS Clinical Trial Specialist who will personally assist you throughout the entire clinical trial process.
 Clinical Trial Specialists are registered nurses with expertise in blood cancers.
 Your Clinical Trial Specialist will:

 - Speak with you to understand your goals and help you decide if a trial might be right for you

 - Help you to understand the clinical trial process, including your rights and obligations as a participant

 - Ask you for details about your diagnosis, including your genetic profile, past treatments and responses, your current physical condition, and past medical history that might impact your eligibility for certain clinical trials

 - Understand how your financial situation, insurance coverage, support network, and ability and willingness to travel far distances might impact your choice of clinical trials

 - Utilize an understanding of your unique situation to provide you with a list of appropriate clinical trials to discuss with your healthcare team